-While age might not bother you, it may pose challenges such as making it more difficult to find common interests with others on campus.
+Age might not bother you.
+But it may pose challenges such as making it more difficult to find common interests with others on campus.
 And friends are the support systems that keep a lot of people motivated—and that make school arguably more bearable.

 The Fact is, You Don’t Need to Quit to Still Travel

 One option is to take a gap year.
-While they’re not quite as common in America as they are in Europe, Australia and other parts of the world, they’re an ideal alternative to quitting school.
+They’re not quite as common in America as they are in Europe, Australia and other parts of the world.
+But they’re an ideal alternative to quitting school.
 You can take 12 months to pursue non-academic goals while backpacking, working abroad or volunteering.

-Another option is to earn yourself college credits in study abroad programs or take online classes with your home institution while traveling.
-Most colleges and universities offer programs that allow students to spend entire semesters or years in other countries.
+Another option is to earn college credits in abroad programs.
+Or take online classes with your home institution while traveling.
+Most offer programs that allow students to spend entire semesters or years in other countries.
 In fact, the number of students in the U.S. who studied abroad for credit during the 2015 to 2016 academic year grew 3.8 percent, according to the Association of International Educators, so it’s a popular route.

-If you’d prefer to travel all over on your own—as opposed to traveling with a program to live and immerse yourself in one new country—you might want to consider taking online classes that are available.
+Prefer to travel all over on your own?
+As opposed to traveling with a program to live and immerse yourself in one new country.
+You might want to consider taking online classes that are available.
 This way you can still earn credits anywhere with a Wi-Fi connection.
-Just make sure you’ve got enough willpower to log in to your classes despite how much you really feel like exploring, surfing, skiing, hiking, eating out or whatever else it is that’s tantalizing you that day.
+Just make sure you’ve got enough willpower to log in to your classes.
+Even despite how much you really feel like exploring.
+Or surfing.
+Skiing.
+Hiking.
+Eating out or whatever else it is that’s tantalizing you that day.

 Otherwise, utilize your allotted time off to travel.
-Students are typically offered months off for the summer and during the holidays in the winter, as well as a week or two during the spring.
+Students are typically offered months off.
+They get them in the summer and during the holidays in the winter.
+And they also get a week or two during the spring.
 Take those breaks to quench your wanderlust and hold you over until the next one.